hyperium/hyperium.github.io/_guides/server/echo.md

 # fn main() {}
 ```

-Running our server now will echo the any data we `POST` to `/echo`.
+Running our server now will echo any data we `POST` to `/echo`.
 That was easy.
 What if we wanted to uppercase all the text?
 We could use a `map` on our streams.

 ### Body mapping